Certora/Documentation/docs/cvl/methods.md

  - {ref}`exact-methods-entries` match a single method of a single contract.
  - {ref}`wildcard-methods-entries` match a single method signature on all contracts.
+ - {ref}`catch-all-entries` apply a single summary to all methods of a specific contract.
+ - {ref}`catch-unresolved-calls-entry` apply a summary to all calls that cannot be statically resolved in any contract.

 (exact-methods-entries)=
 ### Exact entries